 Wikipedia entries on the film have stated that the cancellation of the film cost RM5,500,000-; which is an enormous sum.
 To put this in context, the sumptuous, hugely expensive Agfacolor classic Münchhausen, full of incredible special effects and top-paid actors, cost RM 6,475,000- .
 So a B/W military film run on a Ritter tight budget, for which he was famous, was far less expensive.
 The budget was RM 916,000- and the Ufa studio Board minutes of 22 August 1939, three days before the production was stopped, reported that it had cost RM400,000- up to that day.
 A late 1939 report about film productions cancelled or forbidden because of the war, written for Dr. Goebbels by Ufa‘s master financier, Dr. Max Winkler, lists the loss attributed to Legion Condor at RM550,000.- (that is 1/10th of the loss stated in Wikipedia......).

-Another example of poor information: ImdB has only five actors named with their military ranks in the flm, but not the actual character names.
-So "Paul Hartmann, Commander of the Jagdflieger."
+Another example of poor information: ImdB has only five actors named with their military ranks assigned to them in the flm, but not the actual character names, such as "Paul Hartmann, Commander of the Jagdflieger."
 We know him now as Major Paul Hagen, Commander of the Jagdflieger.
 Our research will provide more information about this film than has ever been known since 1940; just as our book on Besatzung Dora told it‘s story in full for the first time.